-PSY FPX 5201 Assessment 2
+- PSY FPX 5201 Assessment 2 Literature Synthesis

 Introduction

 The healthcare research topic I have selected is the effects of telehealth on health consumers and the elements that make up the healthcare delivery system.
-This topic is relevant since it relates to psychology in the determination of factors that influence the behavior of distant healthcare service consumers, as well as their health status and well-being, besides the assessment of the effectiveness of such healthcare services.
+This topic is relevant since it relates to psychology in the determination of factors that influence the behaviour of distant healthcare service consumers, as well as their health status and well-being, besides the assessment of the effectiveness of such healthcare services.
 Telehealth has become one of the unprecedented tools in the current healthcare delivery system, as pointed out by Smith et al. (2020) due to the COVID-19 outbreak, which required remote consultancies to enhance social distancing.

 Connection to Psychology

-Psychologically, there is an opportunity to affect patients’ compliance with the treatment plan, alleviate the fear of appointments or the need to visit a clinic, and improve access to mental health in underprivileged groups.
+Psychologically, there is an opportunity to affect patients’ compliance with the treatment plan, alleviate the fear of appointments or the need to visit a clinic and improve access to mental health in underprivileged groups.
 For example, it was established that telehealth can eliminate challenges related to Mental health services, thus enhancing patients’ survival rates, especially those diagnosed with anxiety and depression (Gentry et al., 2021).
 Also, the ‘‘anytime, place’’ nature of telehealth helps enhance patient satisfaction and, therefore, patient adherence, both of which are inimical to psyches health outcomes of care (Koonin et al., 2020).

 Advancing the Knowledge Base